 So while I am a big proponent of creating and sticking with a household budget, you do need space in your weekly expenses.
 For those things you weren’t expecting.

-Ideally, you want an emergency fund of at least $1000 to help with any surprise costs, as well as an additional amount every pay period that can go towards regular savings.
+Ideally, you want an emergency fund to help with any surprise costs, as well as an additional amount every pay period that can go towards regular savings.

 Having plans and goals is wonderful.
 Sparky and I have plans for this year, next year and five years time.
 Having an idea of where you’re headed gives you something to look forward to and something to work towards.
 It’s exciting and motivational.